mchesterkadwell/named-entity-recognition/README.md

 * Have some background in Python **or**
 * Just want to learn about the concepts without programming.

+Please note that the notebooks are designed to be run as a teaching aid, not as a serious text analysis tool.

 ### Contents

 Using the example of some nineteenth-century letters of science, these notebooks introduce how to: